pinztrek/takpak/README.md

 from takpak.mkcot import mkcot<br/>
 from takpak.takcot import takcot<br/>

-Then use the various methods:
+Then use the various methods:<br/>
 -# substantiate the class<br/>
 takserver = takcot()